Avril Lavigne replacement conspiracy theory: Response

 The first time Lavigne was asked about the rumours was in 2014 during an interview for the Brazilian TV show Pânico na Band, during The Avril Lavigne Tour.
 Lavigne was asked if she had heard about online rumours claiming she "had died and was replaced by a clone", to which she replied by saying that the first time she was hearing about it was in this interview, and later added, "Well, I'm here, and I'm here in Brazil".
 In a video of the interview uploaded to the official YouTube channel of the TV show, it's possible to see images of the blog page Avril Está Morta responsible for starting the rumours.
 After the theory resurfaced globally in 2017, Lavigne addressed the rumours in a November 2017 Facebook live stream Q&A, when a fan asked whether she was dead, to which Lavigne responded, "No, I'm not dead.
 I'm here."
 She went on to say that the theory was spawned because "people are just bored and need something to talk about".
 The question was broached again in a November 2018 interview with Australia's KIIS 106.5.
 When asked about the theory, the singer responded, "Some people think that I'm not the real me, which is so weird!
 Like, why would they even think that?"

 Radio hosts Kyle and Jackie O said that Lavigne "never actually flat out denied" that she had been replaced, and suggested that technological difficulties during the interview were a suspicious coincidence.
 In a 2019 interview with Entertainment Weekly, Lavigne addressed the theory directly, calling it a "dumb internet rumor" and saying that she was "flabbergasted that people bought into it".
 Lavigne addressed the rumour once again in a 2022 interview for Galore Magazine, stating "So it's funny because everyone says I look the same, but then there's that.
 That doesn't make any sense.
 Also, how random?
 When people bring it up, and it's been brought up to me for like, years, that there's this conspiracy theory that I'm not me or something?
 I'm a clone?
 How did something like that get so—I don't know, it's just the weirdest rumour."
-The creator of the blog that originated the Avril Está Morta conspiracy has apologized and changed the whole blog post to state that Avril has not died yet, and that the blog was a way of showing how conspiracy theories may seem true.
+The creator of the blog that originated the Avril Está Morta conspiracy has apologized and changed the whole blog post to state that Avril has not died, and that the blog was a way of showing how conspiracy theories may seem true.

-In 2013, a separate death hoax alleged that Lavigne died in a snowboarding accident at the Whistler Blackcomb ski resort.